 So, the combination of increasing the circulation throughout the body, and calming the fight or flight mechanism is why qigong helps with arthritis.

-If you haven’t already, come join the Communi Qi, get your qi moving, and start feeling healthy and full of vitality!
+If you haven’t already, come join the Communi Qi, try out the 30 Days of Qigong program, get your qi moving, and start feeling healthy and full of vitality!